ProteusMRIgHIFU/BabelBrain/docs/docs/tutorial/pipeline.md

 * **Single**.
 This is a simple focusing single-element transducer.
 The user can specify diameter, focal length and a frequency between 100 kHz and 700 kHz.
 * **H317**.
 This is a 128-element phased array with a focal length of 135 mm and F#=0.9.
 The device is capable to operate at 250 kHz and 700 kHz.
 * **CTX_500**.
 This is a device commercialized by the company NeuroFUS that has 4 ring-elements, with a focal length of 63.2 mm and F# = 0.98, and operates at 500 kHz.
+* **H246**.
+This is a flat ring-type, flat device commercialized by the company NeuroFUS that has 2 ring-elements, with a diameter of 33.6 mm and operates at 500 kHz.
+It offers some degree of focusing by using two transducer elements.

 The specific capabilities of each transducer are considered during the simulations.